Peculiar tourist attraction: bicycle fishing in Amsterdam

-Does the number of bikes on that barge give you a clue?
+Does the number of bikes on that barge provide a clue?
 Perhaps it does if you know that this pile of bikes is the result of about 3 hours of dredging in Prinsengracht.

-In a story filed by the Associated Press last year, Arie Beer, Superintendent at Waternet, says “Bicycle fishing is a peculiar story.
+In an article filed by the Associated Press, Arie Beer, then Superintendent at Waternet, says “Bicycle fishing is a peculiar story.
 Every year we fish up between 12,000 and 15,000 bicycles.
 Yeah, where do they come from?
-Well — the owners won’t throw them into the water so quickly, so we assume that either theft or vandalism is the reason for the bicycles to end up in the water.”
+Well — the owners won’t throw them into the water themselves.
+So we assume that either theft or vandalism is the reason the bicycles end up in the water.”

 While some of the bikes dredged up still look serviceable, all bikes retrieved from the canals of Amsterdam end up as scrap metal.

-Workers on the boat shown in the video above say they occasionally also bring up other items, such as fridges and even a safe, but that bikes are their main catch.
+Workers on the boat shown in the video above say they occasionally also bring up other items, such as fridges, shopping carts, and even a safe.
+But bicycles are their main catch.

-An information officer at Waternet said the crew normally gets a list of boat wrecks that need to be removed from the water.
+An information officer at Waternet says the crew normally gets a list of boat wrecks that need to be removed from the water.

 For one reason or another each year an average of 500 vessels — small sloops and cabin boats, for the most part — sink or are otherwise wrecked.

-Some people simply abandon their boats when they move away or don’t want to keep paying mooring fees.
+Some people simply abandon their boats when they move away, or they don’t want to keep paying the every increasing mooring fees.